gexahedron/graceful-labeling/README.md

 * harm = harmonious
 * semt = super-edge-magic total
 * seq - sequential
+* red dotted border means that this labeling doesn't work for all trees and we don't have a full characterization of counterexamples
+* dark grey dotted border means that this labeling has known families of counterexamples and it is conjectured that there are no other counterexamples

 Beta+seq labeling - is a new labeling, which is a strict subset of both beta+ and sequential labelings (TODO: is it equal to intersection of them both?): we have 2 partitions of vertices in the tree and edges connect vertices from different partitions; to switch from beta+ to seq and vice versa we "reverse" values in one of the partitions and shift them (mod number of vertices) by appropriate value (TODO: i guess this value is easy to calculate, depending on the size of partitions).
 And so the conjecture is: